dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 5. `docfx.json` under root folder.
 It is the configuration file that `docfx` depends upon.

 > Tip:
-  It is a good practice to seperate files with different type into different folders.
+  It is a good practice to separate files with different type into different folders.

 7. Q&A
 -------------------------